Acceptable use policies

 Some policies specify the consequences of a user breaching the terms of the policy.

 Acceptable use policies are sometimes called "acceptable usage policies" or simply "AUPs".
 As well as being used as free-standing documents, policies may be incorporated into larger documents.
-For instance, a policy governing the use of a website forum might be just one section in the website's terms and conditions of use.

 Get a quote for the preparation of a policy by completing and submitting this form: